tipJS-Team/tipJS/README.md

 [Contributors](#contributors)

 #Introduction
-tipJS JavaScript MVC Framework 는 작고 Simple하며 강력한 JavaScript MVC Framework 입니다.
+tipJS JavaScript MVC Framework is a small, simple, and effective JavaScript MVC Framework.
-당신은 tipJS 를 이용해 복잡한 구조의 Web Application 을 Controller로 제어되는 Model과 ViewModel, HTMLTemplate로 간단하게 구현할 수 있습니다. tipJS JavaScript MVC Framework로 당신의 Web Application의 개발과 Maintenance 효율을 월등히 높힐 수 있을 것입니다.
+You can implement Web Application with complex structure simply as Model and View using tipJS. tipJS JavaScript MVC Framework increases the maintenance efficacy of your Web Site extraordinarily.

 ##[Download](https://github.com/tipJS-Team/tipJS/archive/master.zip)